Munich-Quantum-Software-Stack/MQSS-Passes-Suite/README.md

 Before you can install `qpassrunner_d`, you need to compile the project.
 To do this, follow the steps below:

-1. Install the required dependencies:
+1. Compile the chosen Quantum Device Management Interface (QDMI), for example:
+   - Navigate to the `qdmi` directory which contains a dummy QDMI:
       ```bash
+      cd qdmi
+      ```

+   - Create a `build` directory:
+      ```bash
+      mkdir build/
+      cd build/
+      ```

+   - Configure the project using CMake:
+      ```bash
+      cmake ..
+      ```
+   - Build the project and return to the `qir_passes` directory:
+      ```bash
+      make
+      cd ../..
+      ```

+2. Install the required dependencies:
+   ```bash
    sudo apt install -y cmake llvm libopenmpi-dev g++
    ```

-2. Create a build directory:
+3. Create a `build` directory:
    ```bash
    mkdir build/
    cd build/
    ```

-3. Set the CMake prefix path to locate LLVM's CMake configuration:
+4. Set the CMake prefix path to locate LLVM's CMake configuration:
    ```bash
    export CMAKE_PREFIX_PATH=$(llvm-config --libdir)/cmake/llvm
    ```

-4. Configure the project using CMake, specifying the custom executable name and the path to the chosen Quantum Device Management Interface:
+5. Configure the project using CMake, specifying the custom executable name and the path to the chosen QDMI compiled in step 1:
    ```bash
    cmake -DCUSTOM_EXECUTABLE_NAME=qpassrunner_d -DCUSTOM_QDMI_PATH=qdmi ..
    ```